Yogeshreddy07/Self-Driving-Car-Using-Arduino-Uno/README.md

 Self-Driving Car Using Machine Learning, Python, and Arduino

+**NOTE** - Still Working On the Code..
 This repository contains the implementation of a self-driving car project utilizing Machine Learning (ML), Python, and Arduino.
 The project is aimed at creating an autonomous vehicle system that can detect its environment using a mobile camera and make decisions to navigate through obstacles.

  Project Overview